andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Nov 25 |
-NO CLASS (but I'll be in the room at the usual time if you want to talk) - SPEND TODAY READING AND/OR WRITING
+NO CLASS (but I'll be in my office and you are welcome to stop by!) - SPEND TODAY READING AND/OR WRITING

 ____________________________________